-The steps to create a sample playbook is presented below to elaborate on the functions of playbook components.
+The steps to create a sample playbook are presented below to elaborate on the functions of playbook components.

 Drag the Action component from the left pane to the canvas.
 Clicking on the Action displays a slide-in form, allowing you to select an App and one of its Actions.
 Click Add after you are done selecting your Action.
 You will observe the name of the chosen action appears in the Action component’s body along with its type in the dark header.

-In the example provided below, the name of the chosen application is WhoisXML and the chosen action is get_url_whois_info.
+In the example provided below, the name of the chosen application is WhoisXML and the chosen action is GET URL WHO INFO

 Similarly, add more actions to the canvas and join them together.

 Drag the Filter component from the left pane to the canvas.
-The filter component is used to supply output of one action as an input of second action.
+The filter component is used to supply the output of one action as an input of the second action.

 SIRP Local Actions

-SIRP component gives you access to internal actions used to perform container-related actions.
-SIRP app currently supports following actions:
+The SIRP component gives you access to internal actions used to perform container-related actions.
+The SIRP app currently supports the following actions:

 Drag the SIRP component from the left pane to the canvas.
 Choose one of the available options.
-For example send_email_alerts will allow you to define Subject and Message for an email that should be sent to relevant personnel if Location of the IP address is found to be “Russia”.
+For example, EMAIL NOTIFICATION will allow you to define the Subject and Message for an email that should be sent to relevant personnel if the Location of the IP address is found to be “Russia”.